ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

    Note that, in case C and RS have already completed an EDHOC execution leveraging a previous access token series, using this approach implies that C and RS have to re-run the EDHOC protocol.

-   Also note that this approach is not applicable when issuing access tokens following the first one in the same token series, i.e., when updating access rights.

 When CWTs are used as access tokens, EDHOC\_Information MUST be transported in the "edhoc\_info" claim, defined in {{iana-token-cwt-claims}}.

 Since the access token does not contain secret information, only its integrity and source authentication are strictly necessary to ensure.
 Therefore, AS can protect the access token with either of the means discussed in {{Section 6.1 of RFC9200}}.
 Nevertheless, when using this profile, it is RECOMMENDED that the access token is a CBOR web token (CWT) protected with COSE_Encrypt/COSE_Encrypt0 as specified in {{RFC8392}}.